forsaoss/cc-ol/open-library-api-use-case.md

 }
 ```

 Wait?
 Where's the rest of the Edition data?
-Didn't we just ask for the whole "editions" field and corrsponding object?
+Didn't we just ask for the whole "editions" field and corresponding object?
 Yes, however the Work and the Edition both have a field named `key`.
 Since `key` was specified as a field selector it was applied to the Work *AND* the Edition.
 This is true for a number of field names that the Work and Edition objects have in common, like `title_sort`, `isbn` and so forth.

 Specifying only Work-level field names to get fields in the Work and Edition isn't ideal because it produces redundant data.
 For example, if the field specifier is `key,editions,isbn` you'll get a list of *ALL* ISBNs for that Work at the Work-level, and then the Edition-specific ISBN at the Edition-level.
 The latter is usually what you want, and it is what we want in this use case.